Alert - Active exploitation of VPN vulnerabilities

 Fortinet Fortigate VPN

 Several vulnerabilities in the Fortinet Fortigate SSL VPN were discovered by the Black Hat presenters, including a previously undisclosed “back door” in the VPN.
-These vulnerabilities could allow remote actors to view sensitive information including plaintext usernames and passwords, change user passwords, and execute arbitrary code on the VPN server, among other things.
+These vulnerabilities could allow remote actors to view sensitive information including plaintext PlaintextUnencrypted information. usernames and passwords, change user passwords, and execute arbitrary code on the VPN server, among other things.
 Details of the most critical vulnerabilities are as follows:

 • CVE-2018-13382: A backdoor could allow an unauthenticated user to change SSL VPN user passwords.
 A software tool which is allegedly able to exploit this vulnerability has been released publicly.